techservicesillinois/terraform-aws-ecs-service/README.md

 * `metrics` - (Required) A map of [autoscaling metrics](#autoscalemetrics).
 Each entry in this map consists of a key specifying an autoscaling metric.
 See [Amazon ECS CloudWatch metrics](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/cloudwatch-metrics.html#service_utilization).
 The value stored under each key in the `metrics` sub-object is itself another sub-object that defines how the specified metric is evaluated by ECS.

-> **NOTE:** At this time, this module is limited to the two CloudWatch metrics `CPUUtilization` and `MemoryUtilization` defined in the `AWS/ECS` namespace.
+> **NOTE:** At this time, this module is limited to autoscaling on only the two CloudWatch metrics `CPUUtilization` and `MemoryUtilization` defined in the `AWS/ECS` namespace.
 As a result, the dimensions `ClusterName` and `ServiceName` associated with that namespace are "hardwired" into this module.
 This restriction will be eliminated in a future version of this module, although that will require an even deeper data structure.

 `autoscale.metrics`
 -------------------